Having a credit card is helpful for many reasons, and being able to get your preferred credit card starts with having a great application.

 Prequalification—or preapproval—requires a soft inquiry into your credit report to see if you meet the issuer’s criteria for opening an account.
 A soft inquiry has no effect on your credit score.
 Keep in mind, however, that being preapproved does not guarantee you will get the card you are applying for.

 4. Be prepared for the impact on your credit

 Most of the time, applying for a credit card will trigger a hard inquiry into your credit report, which means that the card issuer will pull your credit report to check your creditworthiness.
 A hard inquiry will cause your credit score to go down a bit, but the effect is only short-term.
 The maximum amount of time a hard inquiry will stay on your report is two years.

 If you apply for a credit card and your application is rejected, it’s important to time your next application well.
 One hard inquiry on your report is a pretty neutral occurrence in the long term.
 However, multiple credit card applications in a short period of time, and their attendant hard inquiries on your report, will be a red flag for card issuers.

 5. Have a repayment strategy

 Having a credit card comes with the responsibility of making payments.
 Making late payments or minimum payments opens you up to interest charges and fees, in addition to potentially hurting your credit score.
 For that reason, the best way to pay your credit card bill is on time and in full.

 Before you apply, make sure you have included your credit card payments in your budget.
 Lastly, check to see if the credit card you are applying for allows for autopay (most do) to help streamline the payment process.

 Information you need to apply for a credit card

-Before you apply it’s best to make sure you have all the information you need for your application.
-By knowing exactly what you need before you apply, the process will be smoother and faster, and you’ll have a better idea of your chances of approval.
+Before you apply, it’s best to make sure you have all the information you need for your application.
+By knowing exactly what you need before you apply, the process will be smoother and you’ll have a better idea of your chances of approval.